-VPCs AWS, please AWS For more information about read the documentation on (https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) on the subject.
+For more information about VPCs on AWS, please read the AWS documentation (https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) on the subject.
 Next up, you will need to define subnets both for the head node and the compute nodes.
 Automating this is easy, select an availability zone and configuration.